ec-jrc/jeolib-pyjeo/doc/2_tutorial.rst

         #do stuff with jim ...

-Creating a new Jim raster data object (not from file)
+Create a new Jim raster data object (not from file)
 =====================================================

    Create a new georeferenced Jim image object by defining the projection epsg